mike2ykme/personal_hugo_blog/content/posts/getting-spring-certified-3.md

 {{<br>}}

-Alright, this has gone on long enough and I'll begin wit this next:  *Dependency injection using annotations (@Autowired)*
+Alright, this has gone on long enough and I'll begin with this next:  *Dependency injection using annotations (@Autowired)*